 Consistent with others in the industry, the Group monitors capital on the basis of the gearing ratio.
 This ratio is calculated as net debt divided by total capital.
-Net debt is calculated as total borrowings less cash and cash equivalents.
+Net debt is calculated as total borrowings less bank balances and cash.
 Total capital is calculated as 'equity' as shown in the consolidated statement of financial position plus net debt.